Data Cart

 Comparability

 The RACE codes are comparable for 2019 and prior years, with three important exceptions: (1) the residual "other race" category is different each year, (2) there have been fluctuations in the way Hispanics are coded, and (3) multiple-race responses (allowed since 2000) have divided major race groups into different RACE codes.
 In addition, the level of detail has been increasing.
-In 2020, the Census Bureau implemented major revisions to the race and Hispanic origin questions, which significantly impacted the comparability of the 2020-onward samples with 2019-prior years (see further explanation below).
+In 2020, the Census Bureau implemented major revisions to the race and Hispanic origin questions, which significantly impacted the comparability of the 2020-onward samples with 2019-prior years.
+In 2023, the Census Bureau implemented more revisions to the race question, which impacted the comparability of 2023-onward samples with 2022-prior years.
+Impacts and explanations of these changes are described below.

 In general, Codes and Frequencies for RACE provide information about which categories were not used in a particular year.
 The 5 percent sample of census 2000, the ACS and the PRCS samples contain less detail than the 1 percent sample of census 2000 (which is shown in the Codes and Frequencies and is used for the small and tiny IPUMS data sets).
 In the 5 percent sample, the ACS and the PRCS, any category representing fewer than 10,000 people was combined with another category.
 See 2000 Race Codes for a comparison of the race categories used in the 2000 samples, the ACS and the PRCS.